-1. You may repeat these quizzes as many times as you wish during the open period and only the highest score will be recorded.
+1. You may repeat these quizzes as many times as you wish during the week and only the highest score will be recorded.

-2. You MUST complete these quizzes during the period that the readings for that topic are assigned.
+2. You MUST complete these quizzes during the week that the readings for that chapter are assigned.
 There will be no make-up quizzes.
+At midnight on Sunday, at the end of each week, access to that week's quiz will be closed.